 The toxins, named sulditoxin and sulmotoxin 1 by the UNC researchers, were discovered in the Amazon Puffing Snake as part of Mackessy’s ongoing research exploring the evolution of venoms.
 Sulditoxin is “highly toxic” toward lizard prey but harmless to mammals such as rodents.
 Sulmotoxin 1, on the other hand, is the opposite.

 “This is the first case in which a bimodal and contrasting pattern of toxicity has been shown for proteins in the venom of a single snake in relation to diet,” according to the study.

 “Looking at animal venoms and understanding the mechanisms of how some of these toxins work actually provides us insights into how our own systems work, and also are a possible source of new therapeutic drugs,” Mackessy told Newsweek.

 The article, titled “Adaptive evolution of distinct prey-specific toxin genes in

 rear-fanged snake venom,” appears on the Proceedings B website.
 Mackessy co-authored the article with Cassandra M. Modahl (as part of her UNC dissertation),

-Seth Frietze, a former UNC biology student and Mrinalini from National University
+Seth Frietze, a former UNC biology faculty member and Mrinalini from National University